peplau/Sitecore-GenAI/README.md

 ### USE CASE 3 - Moderator reviewing content in a workflow with AI

-The video below shows a demo of content being submitted for review by the content editor, and further being reviewed by a content moderator with help of AI
+The video below shows a demo of content being submitted for review by the content editor, and further being reviewed by a content moderator with the help of AI

 ![](https://github.com/peplau/Sitecore-GenAI/blob/main/images/videos/Reviewing-Content.gif)

 The following steps are shown in the video:

-1. Content author submits the generated content for revision under the **Sample GenAI Content Workflow**
+1. The content author submits the generated content for revision under the **Sample GenAI Content Workflow**

 1. Moderator opens the **Workbox** and reviews the content under **Awaiting Approval**

 1. He didn't like the generated content, so he clicks on **Reject with AI**

-1. At the **Content** tab, the moderator fills the fields:
+1. At the **Content** tab, the moderator fills in the fields:
     1. **What do you want to change in this content?**
     1. **Select the length** - Content length to be generated (Headline, Medium or Long)
     1. **Choose a tone for your text**

 1. At the **Template** tab, the moderator selects the fields to populate.
 He selects the **Content** field only.

-1. The content is generated and immediatelly available for the moderator to check again.
+1. The content is generated and immediately available for the moderator to check again.
 This time he likes the results, so he clicks on **Approve and Publish**.